brien17/ProceduralProject/README.md

 ## Key Programming Concepts Utilized

 The main learning goal of this program was to understand more about procedural programming, by making a program that did not utilize any classes.
 Procedural programming is very different from object-oriented programing (OOP) because you have to use functions to accomplish everything that you want to do instead of objects.
-As a result, procedural design is a top-down approach instead of OOP'sbottom-up approach.
+As a result, procedural design is a top-down approach instead of OOP's bottom-up approach.